andyLaurito92/fluent-python/chapter18-with-match-else-blocks/scheme_interpreter/README.md

 Once you have studied the aboves, continue with this [other implementation](http://norvig.com/lispy2.html) by Peter.
 It contains some improvements on the original interpreter

+The goal of this implementation is to show the patter matching capabilities of Python